 If you go with Nextiva, we’d recommend picking the Professional plan as it has a lot more value than the Essential plan for barely any additional cost.
 The Ultimate plan, however, will likely be overkill for most businesses.

-Winner: 8×8 wins the pricing war for offering cheaper options, starting at $12/mo.
+Winner: 8×8 wins the pricing war for offering cheaper options.

 8×8 vs Nextiva: Review of Key Features